-Three satellite symposia have been scheduled for Tuesday, 21 August 2018.
-There will be two concurrent morning sessions followed by an afternoon session (please see further information below).
+Four satellite symposia have been scheduled for Tuesday, 21 August 2018.
+There will be two concurrent morning sessions followed by two concurrent afternoon session (please see further information below).
 Attendance at any satellite symposium is included in the DPP2018 registration fee, and please indicate during registration if you would like to secure a place at a satellite symposium.

 8:30am – 12:00pm

 Riddet Institute: The Pig as a Nutritional Model for the Human

 For many aspects related to human nutrition, it is difficult to obtain data in human subjects.
 This may be due to difficulties in the collection of samples, or ethical considerations.
 Thus it is often necessary to use data generated using animal models.
 The pig has a very similar digestive tract physiology to the human, and has been widely used as a nutritional model for the human.
 During this symposium reviews will be presented on the use of the pig as a model for the human for the nutritional regulation of protein synthesis, evaluation of dietary protein quality, fibre fermentation in the gastrointestinal tract, mechanisms of action of soluble dietary fibres on lipid and cholesterol metabolism, and the effect of heat stress on gut integrity.

 Dr Suzanne Hodgkinson, MIFST, Massey University, New Zealand

 The pig as a model for evaluation of dietary protein quality